jsx-eslint/eslint-plugin-react/docs/rules/button-has-type.md

 <!-- end auto-generated rule header -->

-The default value of `type` attribute for `button` HTML element is `"submit"` which is often not the desired behavior and may lead to unexpected page reloads.
+The default value of the `type` attribute for HTML `button` elements is `"submit"`.
+This is often not the desired behavior and may lead to unexpected page reloads.
-This rules enforces an explicit `type` attribute for all the `button` elements and checks that its value is valid per spec (i.e., is one of `"button"`, `"submit"`, and `"reset"`).
+This rules enforces an explicit `type` attribute for all `button` elements and checks that its value is valid per the spec (i.e., is one of `"button"`, `"submit"`, and `"reset"`).

 ## Rule Details